JesseBausell/Hydrolight_MReader/README.md

 Run Hydrolight_MReader.
 User will be prompted to select a FOLDER containing Hydrolight m-files.
 Hydrolight_MReader will then re-constitute ALL M-FILES CONTAINED IN THE SELECTED FOLDER.
 It will output MAT files into a newly-created folder (MAT) placed adjacent to user-selected folder; MAT files will have the same name as m-files.

 Required Matlab scripts and functions:
-Hydrolight_MReader - primary scipt
+Hydrolight_MReader - primary scipt \n
-Hydrolight_MReader_func - nested function that re-configures m-file data into MAT file TextUploader - nested function that reads ascii data into matlab
+Hydrolight_MReader_func - nested function that re-configures m-file data into MAT file\n TextUploader - nested function that reads ascii data into matlab\n

 Output Structure:
   Hydro_OUTPUT - matlab structure containing m-file data